dbursem/ogn-client-php/readme.md

 * install the database schema from the ogn-client-db.sql file

 ##Usage
-There's an example aprsbot.php file in the example directory that implements the OGN client.
+* There's an example aprsbot.php file in the example directory that implements the OGN client.
 Using this will be the easiest way to get started.
 Call it from the commandline with `php aprsbot.php`.

-Don't forget to copy the aprsbot.cfg.php file to local.aprsbot.cfg.php and edit it with your personal settings.
+* Copy the aprsbot.cfg.php file to local.aprsbot.cfg.php and edit it with your personal settings.
 OGN server and port are already in it.
+* Set the filter to a valid [APRS filter](http://www.aprs-is.net/javAPRSFilter.aspx), or use the $ogn->getFilter() method to automatically create a filter that selects all known aircraft from the aircraft table.

 ###Minimal steps to create your own aprsbot: